legdba/servicebox/README.md

 ## Using a Backend

+The /api/v2/calc/sum service is statefull and stores it's state in a backend.
+Memory, Cassandra and Redis backends are supported.
+Cassandra and Redis are used in a 12-app-factor way.

 ### Memory
 This is the default.
 No configuration needed.
+States are lost upon application stop.
+Use Cassandra or Redis to externalise state and don't loose them upon stop.

 ### Cassandra
 To use cassandra as a backend add the following options: